 Authors: Dr Akshay Flora, Resident Medical Officer, Royal Prince Alfred Hospital, University of Sydney, Central Clinical School, Sydney, NSW, Australia; Dr Roger (Hyun Joon) Kim, Anatomical Pathology Registrar, Douglas Hanly Moir Pathology, Sydney, NSW, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 June 2020.

-Epithelial sheath neuroma is an uncommon benign cutaneous tumour composed of dermal nerve fibres surrounded by squamous epithelium [1,2].
+Epithelial sheath neuroma is a rare benign cutaneous tumour composed of dermal nerve fibres surrounded by squamous epithelium [1,2].

-Epithelial sheath neuroma has so far only been reported in 13 people; all were older than 40 years of age.
-It is more common in females .
+Epithelial sheath neuroma has so far only been reported in 13 people; all have been older than 40 years of age.
+It has been reported most commonly in females .

-The pathogenesis of epithelial sheath neuroma has not been fully established.
-However, several possible mechanisms have been suggested.
+The pathogenesis of epithelial sheath neuroma has not been determined, however several possible mechanisms have been suggested.